Sisyrinchium striatum

 Sisyrinchium striatum, common names pale yellow-eyed-grass or satin flower, is an evergreen perennial plant in the family Iridaceae.

 Description

 Sisyrinchium striatum can reach a height of 70–90 cm.
 It has an erect stem with a clump of grey-green sword-shaped alternate leaves and several clusters of cup-shaped creamy white flowers with six tepals and golden centers.
-They bloom from May to June.
+They bloom from May to June in the northern hemisphere.

 Distribution

 This species is native to Argentina and Chile.
 It grows in alpine grasslands, open woods and meadows.